conneroisu/conneroh.com/internal/data/docs/projects/cpre488-mp0.md

 **Green**
 For green, we need the upper 4 bits to be in bit positions 4-7.
 To achieve this, we can shift it to the right 8 bits and then mask off the lower 4 bits via & 0xF0.

-**green**
+**Blue**
-For green, we need to get the upper 4 bits in bit positions 8-11.
+For blue, we need to get the upper 4 bits in bit positions 8-11.
 To achieve this, we can shift it to the left 4 bits and then mask off the lower 4 bits via & 0xF00.

 All of these color values are stored in their own 16-bit unsigned-integer variables so they can be bitwise OR'd together to give the final 12-Bit RGB value.